-This is the fourth in a series of posts on POV’s Documentary Blog about the regrettably underappreciated process and craft of documentary editing.
-Our guide is 2016 Karen Schmeer Film Editing Fellow Eileen Meyer.
+This is Enter the Edit, a series on POV’s Documentary Blog about the regrettably underappreciated process and craft of documentary editing.
+Our 2016 guide is Karen Schmeer Film Editing Fellow Eileen Meyer.
 Catch up on earlier conversations with Meyer.

 Greg Finton, ACE, has worked for over 25 years in documentary, television and film.
 He began a collaboration with director Davis Guggenheim in 2000 with the documentary short, Teach.
 Greg has also edited the films He Named Me Malala (2015, Oscar short list, ACE Eddie and Emmy Award nominee), Waiting for “Superman” (2010, Oscar short list, ACE Eddie Award nominee), It Might Get Loud, Teach (2013), and A Mother’s Promise: Barack Obama Bio Film (2008).
 He has also had notable collaboration with director RJ Cutler, editing such projects as, The World According to Dick Cheney (2013), which he co-directed with Cutler, the TV series American High (2000), Black, White, and 30 Days (with Morgan Spurlock, 2005-08).
 His most recent film with director Marina Zenovich, Fantastic Lies, aired as part of ESPN’s 30 for 30 series this past March.